cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-VS-VCPKG.md

 1. Clone Cataclysm-BN repository with following command line:

-**Note:** This will download the entire CDDA repository; about three gigs of data.
+**Note:** This will download the entire CBN repository; about three gigs of data.
 If you're just testing you should probably add `--depth=1`.

 ```cmd
 git clone https://github.com/cataclysmbnteam/Cataclysm-BN.git